fazpass/fia-documentation/README.Android.md

 - transaction()
 - forgetPassword()

-Whereas phone is user's inputted phone number, and callback is fired when OTP has been validated.

-For example, you want to request OTP for login purpose, then the code will be:
+For example, we will use the login method.

 <details>
 <summary>Kotlin</summary>